dpopkin/DVLA/challenges.md

 - Per the client orders, EVERY whitelisted command runs without any restrictions besides the metacharacters.

 ## Challenge 4:
 The Admin section of the site (`/admin`) has middleware set to protect it and there's no direct link to it, so there should be no issues.
-But can you find a way to bypass that?
+But can you find a way to access the admin page?

 ### Hints
+- The condition for the auth logic itself must not be changed, but everything around it can.
 - This is a multipart challenge.
 - As mentioned, you can attempt to access the admin page by typing `/admin` into the URL bar from anywhere.
-- The condition for the auth logic itself must not be changed, but everything around it can.